 For several months during the past year I regularly created “Friday Photoshare” posts that looked at a recent photo, frequently a self-portrait, and a bit of the motivation, inspiration, or process behind the image.
 For several different reasons, I stopped these regular posts this spring.
 I’ve had several recent requests to bring the post series back and/or share some current photos of myself, so I decided to bring the theme back for today!
 I honestly haven’t taken any photos of myself in several months so I didn’t have anything to share until after our gym maternity photoshoot Columbus Day.
 I hope folks enjoy the photos!

 Yes, you read that correctly – we did a gym maternity photoshoot.
 We attend a very pregnancy and family-friendly gym.
 The coach I work with most often is a physical therapist, mom of two, and has years of experiencing working with pregnant clients.
 I remained active, scaling and modifying weights and moments as needed, from the very beginning of my pregnancy until the very end!
-Our Little Gnome, or LG as she will be known here on the blog, was born on Friday, October 27 and my last true workout was that Monday.
+Our Little Gnome, or LG as she will be known here on the blog, was born on a Friday and my last true workout was that Monday.
 On Wednesday I did the warmup with the class but then stretched and did mobility for the rest of the hour because I really felt like our birthing time was near and wanted to avoid tiring myself out.

 Thankfully, exercise during pregnancy is becoming more mainstream and accepted, but it’s shocking and saddening to me how much misinformation is still out there.
 I have seen too many really horrible comments on social media posts featuring pregnant women exercising accusing them of being selfish and irresponsible.
 I’ve seen women criticized for swimming by people claiming holding your breath momentarily is damaging to the fetus.
 I’ve seen people still insisting that raising your arms above your head is going to cause a cord entanglement (???
 It’s 2017, how is this rumor still around?).